frankwang0909/EloquentJS/README.md

 # EloquentJS
-Learning notes and code snippet from Eloquent JavaScript
+Notes and code snippet from Eloquent JavaScript